kaelzhang/node-ignore/README.md

 The ignore rules to be added.
 Default to `['.git', '.svn', '.DS_Store']`

-If you want the '.git' directory to be included,
+If you want those directories to be included,

 You can also use `.addRule()` method to do this.